Introduction

 adding reporting-specific functionality through

-This vignette shows you how to build teal_report
+This vignette shows you how to build teal_report object

-add and remove its content.
+and add or remove its content.

 Creating a teal_report

-is an object where developers can add,
+A teal_report is an object where developers can add,

 edit and remove various content (e.g. markdown content, plots, tables),

-add and evaluate code chunks.
+and evaluate code chunks.
 It provides a framework for building

 reproducible reports by combining content management with automatic code